gontarek-izabela/Portfolio/README.md

 * 03.2024 - **Agile Coaching with Giles Lindsay**

 # Other sources of knowledge
 * **Dare-IT** - mentoring program, where I've been working with my mentor on my QA & Testing skills.
-Within the program I've also improved my soft skills (e.g. time management, giving feedback, team work) and leart about working in Agile and Scrum.
+Within the program I've also improved my soft skills (e.g. time management, giving feedback, team work) and learnt about working in Agile and Scrum.
 * [pwicherski.gitbook.io](https://pwicherski.gitbook.io/testowanie-oprogramowania/)
 # My Test Documentation
 * **Test plans**: